 The Old Vicarage, Bondgate, Helmsley, York, YO62 5BP

 Our accounts are prepared in line with appropriate accounting standards and practices and have a reporting period from 1 April to 31 March in the following year.

-The draft accounts are approved by the Authority’s Chief Financial Officer by the 31 May and then the accounts and supporting documents are examined by the external auditors who form an opinion on the accounts.
-This opinion is included in the accounts but also includes statements in relation to the overall effectiveness of the Authority’s systems and processes and in securing value for money.
+The draft accounts are approved by the Authority’s Chief Financial Officer and then the accounts and supporting documents are examined by the external auditors who form an opinion on the accounts.
+This opinion is included in the accounts as well as statements in relation to the overall effectiveness of the Authority’s systems and processes and value for money.

 The Authority’s current auditors are:

 Grant Thornton UK LLP, No 1 Whitehall Riverside, Leeds LS1 4BN